 How did you get into holistic healing and aromatherapy?

-I have struggled with depression and anxiety during different points in my life.
-I got frustrated with the fact that I was only ever offered drugs or talk therapies.
-Don’t get me wrong, therapy has been a wonderful part of my life, and drugs are sometimes needed – but I often yearned for something more.
-Something that spoke to a deeper part of me.
+I have struggled with injuries, illness and grief during different points in my life.
+It was frustrating and at times exhausting that I was only ever offered drugs or talk therapies.
+Don’t get me wrong, therapy has been a wonderful part of my life, and drugs are sometimes needed – but I always felt like there could be a more holistic approach.

-I had always been interested in natural health, nature and magic.
+I had always been interested in natural health, nature and the balancing the body and mind as a pathway to health.
 So I started to research and learn more about these therapies and try them myself.
-I got so much out of connecting with nature, especially as an addition to more traditional healing methods.
-It became a huge life passion resulting in years of study, and eventually becoming a certified clinical aromatherapist and masseur.
+I benefited so much from time spent outdoors in nature, especially as an addition to more traditional healing methods.
+It became a huge passion resulting in years of study, and eventually becoming a certified clinical aromatherapist and masseur.

 Did your upbringing inspire you in any way?

 Yes, for sure.
 I grew up in a very rural and natural part of the USA.
 It was remote and you had to develop a type of self-sufficiency to get through the days - especially the hard winters.

 I also grew up with grandparents who fought in the second world war and ran a farm.
 They were very down-to-earth people.
 My grandmother was a nurse and a social worker but she also knew how to feed twenty farmhands on whatever she could find.
 So there was always this sense of making things comfortable and welcoming for others, while at the same time needing to have a strong connection to nature for survival.